-3. No refunds will be given for parking stickers with the exception being when a student withdraws from the University before classes start and the parking sticker was never adhered to the student’s vehicle.
-The intact sticker must be returned to the Business Office before a refund can be made.
+- No refunds will be given for permits with the exception being when a student withdraws from the University before classes start.
+The hang tag must be returned to the Business Office before a refund can be made.

 Texas A&M University-Texarkana Police Department